-On May 3rd, our HCN community came together for our annual event celebrating Asian American, Native Hawaiian and Pacific Islander Heritage Month.
-Staff and clients gathered at our Filmore office to enjoy fantastic food, raffles, Filipino Martial Arts training, and cultural insights shared by our team.
+On May 3rd, our HCN community came together for our annual event celebrating Asian American, Native Hawaiian & Pacific Islander Heritage Month.
+Staff and clients gathered at our Fillmore office to enjoy fantastic food, raffles, Filipino martial arts training, and cultural insights shared by our team.

 "Our event theme this year is water because water is our connection.
 Oceans may separate us from our ancestral homelands, but the element also connects us.
 Our indigenous ancestors have continuously reminded us that water is life and that connection is our lifeline."